Mahaoqu/TeamFormationAssistant/CONTRIBUTING.md

 ### Git Commit Messages
 * Use the present tense.
 * Limit the first line to 72 characters or less.
+* Please be consice in commit messages.
+* Avoid re-use of commit messages.

 ## Branch Naming guideline
 1. Feature development branch should begin with  name as "feature" eg: feature/fronend_testing